 WTS provides free, 50-minute consultations to students working on writing assignments for classes.
 Tutors assist with all parts of the writing process, from brainstorming to organizing to revising, and are available at convenient hours.
 The WTS website also offers tips on a number of common writing problems.

-The Office of Disability Services for Students (DSS) specializes in assisting students with various disabilities including physical, psychological, learning, neurological, medical, vision, hearing, and temporary impairments to achieve their academic goals.
+The Accessible Educational Services (AES) specializes in assisting students with various disabilities including physical, psychological, learning, neurological, medical, vision, hearing, and temporary impairments to achieve their academic goals.

 There are many tutoring options avaiable on and off campus.
 Learn about your options here.